sergrt/CameraAiDetector/README.md

     - Boost
     - ZLib

-## CodeProject AI server installation
-Download CodeProject AI here: https://www.codeproject.com/Articles/5322557/CodeProject-AI-Server-AI-the-easy-way For detection to work there should be YOLOv5 module installed.
-Use CodeProject AI dashboard to install module for your platform.

-## Configuration
-Configuration is stored in `settings.json` file, and options are (mostly) self-explanatory.
-Some notes:
-- `cooldown_write_time_ms` - time (in milliseconds) to write after object disappears
-- `nth_detect_frame` - send every nth frame to AI.
-This helps to spare some system resources

-To tweak performance, try to use different frame scaling, and different image formats.
-These settings affect AI system and alarm notifications, but do not affect saved videos.

-## Compilation
 ### Linux
 Compilation for Linux is quite straightforward - any dependencies could be installed by distro packet manager, so just use cmake and make.
 The only thing that requires attention is tgbot-cpp (https://github.com/reo7sp/tgbot-cpp), with newer boost libraries it requires modification of it's `CMakeLists.txt`, see Windows installation section.

 ### Windows
 Third-party dependencies could be quite tricky to install under Windows, so here is the fastest way:

 #### Clone application repository and create 3rdparty dir:
 ```
 $ git clone https://github.com/sergrt/CameraAiDetector.git